There are several treatment options available for pelvic organ prolapse.

 Closing the vagina

-Occasionally, an operation that closes part or all the vagina (colpocleisis) may be an option.
+Occasionally, an operation that closes part or all of the vagina may be an option.

-This treatment is only offered to women who have advanced prolapse, when other treatments haven't worked and they are sure they don't plan on having sexual intercourse again in the future.
+This treatment is only offered to women who have advanced prolapse, when other treatments have not worked and they're sure they do not want to have sex again in the future.

-This operation can be a good option for frail women who wouldn't be able to have more complex surgery.
+This operation can be a good option for frail women who would not be able to have more complex surgery.